 The first step to take when you suffer a construction site accident is to seek medical care.
 Doing so will help you discuss your injuries with a construction accident lawyer.
 He or she can manage the legal details while you focus on recovering.

-Contact a construction accident lawyer in Long Beach as soon as you can after your accident.
+Contact a construction accident lawyer in California as soon as you can after your accident.
 He or she may be able to get you more money than you might receive by only filing an insurance claim or applying for workers’ compensation after an accident.
 Learn more about your rights today by contacting Belal Hamideh Law at (562) 526-1224.